Flavored leptogenesis and Dirac CP violation: Introduction

 We have chosen the canonical type-I seesaw mechanism having three RHNs.
 The scale of the leptogenesis is decided by the mass scale of the RHNs, the decay of which is supposed to source the lepton asymmetry.
 Taking into account the leptogenesis constraints on the relevant parameters we show the predictions on low energy parameters which may have relevance in the upcoming neutrino oscillation experiments.
 In addition we explore here the role of the Dirac CP phase in bringing a non-zero lepton asymmetry considering the RHN mass scale to be around $10^{8}$ GeV.
 The observational bound on $\eta_B$ introduces a limit on the range of the Dirac CP phase, the lightest neutrino mass and the SSME.
 We consider a nearly degenerate spectrum for the RHN masses to account for the case of leptogenesis.
 The required amount of mass degeneracy is found to differ by an order of magnitude for each cases of the orthogonal matrix considered here.

 This article is organized as follows.
 In Section~\ref{CI} we discuss about different kinds of CI parameterisations we are going to explore.
 Here we also provide a brief discussion on the neutrino Yukawa Lagrangian and the neutrino mass and mixing parameters.
 Section~\ref{baryolepto} is provided with the required prescriptions for the calculation of lepton asymmetry.
 Section~\ref{pheno} is kept for the detailed phenomenology as obtained owing to the choices of these two parameterisations.
 In~Section~\ref{sec:beq} we discuss the evolution of RHN population and lepton asymmetry with the help of Boltzmann Equations.
 In Section~\ref{lfv} we discuss the required parameter space which are tightly constrained in view of LFV data.
-Finally we highlight the conclusions of our analysis in Section~\ref{conclusion}.
+Finally we highlight the conclusions of our analysis in Section~\ref{conclusion2}.
+In Appendix \ref{appendix2} we have reported a general conclusion on the viability of leptogenesis under these considerations of the rotational matrix structure for a wide range of RHN mass, the SSME and the lightest neutrino mass.